GraphQLGuide/book/text/query-language/directives.md

 }
 ```

-Sending the above document and variables would result in the below response:
+Sending the above document and variables would result in this response:

 ```json
 {